gdhucoder/GoodbyePaidImageBed/README.md

-# Say Goodbye Paid Image-bed.
+# Say Goodbye to Paid Image-bed.

-GoodbyePaidImageBed is a cross platform image uploader tool for FREE image-bed such as github or gitee.
+Goodbye Paid ImageBed is a cross platform image uploader tool for FREE image-bed such as github or gitee.

 - :white_check_mark: Pure Java